The wisdom of six: A kid’s-eye-view of life at Meridian Ranch

 Someone who’s a daily patron of the school system.
 A true playground connoisseur.
 And an unquestioned authority on the neighborhood social scene.

 Meet Layla, six-year-old Meridian Ranch resident for more than half her life, along with three-year-old sister Harper, and parents Michelle and Will.
-The Army relocated Will and family to Colorado Springs from Alaska in 2013.
+The Army relocated Will and family to Colorado Springs from Alaska.
 They bought their home, sight unseen, in a neighborhood they only knew from internet research.
 Every time they Googled the issues they cared about most—safety, schools and an outdoor lifestyle—Meridian Ranch kept popping up.
 To Michelle and Will, Meridian Ranch seemed like an ideal place to raise the girls.
 And it has proven to be just that.

 “I like to be outside all the time.”

 As Layla explains, being able to play outside is pretty important to a kid—and she and Harper enjoy plenty of fresh air and activity at Meridian Ranch.
 In fact, Michelle says the girls are basically “outside 24/7.”
-They often head out to one of the community’s multiple parks, including the new 215-acre Falcon Regional Park, where they like to burn off energy on the swings and slides while their dad shoots baskets.
-Family bike rides are a regular thing too, on the community’s 10 miles of trails with mountain views in the background.
+They often head out to one of the community’s multiple parks, including the 215-acre Falcon Regional Park, where they like to burn off energy on the swings and slides while their dad shoots baskets.
+Family bike rides are a regular thing too, on the community’s miles of trails with mountain views in the background.
 Someday, Will expects the girls to be among the kids who take golf lessons at Antler Creek Golf Course, located right in the neighborhood.
 The award-winning course was another big draw for Will, who finds it just challenging enough.

 “The yellow slide is fast.”